Fire Department

 Operations and Safety

 The Reno-Tahoe Airport Authority (RTAA) is committed to ensuring the safety of the airlines, airport businesses and visitors.
-The RNO Fire Department manages the Aircraft Rescue Fire Fighting (ARFF), paramedic, structural, training and inspections at RNO.
+The airport fire department manages the Aircraft Rescue Fire Fighting (ARFF), paramedic, structural, training and inspections at RNO.

 In case of an emergency, call 9-1-1 • For non-emergencies, call Airport Communications 775-328-6999